-The emails range in tone from exasperated to downright furious but they all have one thing in common: a distraught parent who feels taken for granted by mess-making offspring, and who knows deep-down that’s just not right.
+The emails range in tone from exasperated to downright furious, but they all have one thing in common: a distraught parent who feels taken for granted by mess-making offspring, and who knows deep-down that’s just not right.

 Now, let me first acknowledge something: I am not a parenting expert.
 I don’t have a degree in child psychology, nor do I consider myself a parental role model.
 I have two kids (one who just graduated college, one who will start high school in the fall) who are both natural slobs BUT who’ve learned to clean up after themselves.

-Both kids have had cleaning chores around the house since they were able to walk, and both have understood for years they’re expected to help around the house.
+Both kids have had cleaning chores since they were able to walk, and both know they’re expected to help around the house.
 Judging by my daughter’s turnaround once she started living on her own, I have high hopes for my son when he reaches that stage.
 And it’s all because I taught my kids how to clean.